 Health Maps Wales is mainly based on Welsh resident data with defined geographic boundaries.
 Health Maps Wales geographies include:-

 Local Authorities (LA): Local Authorities are responsible for all local government functions within its area.
 There are 22 Local Authorities in Wales.
-Electoral Divisions, LSOA’s, MSOA’s, USOA’s are all nested within the local authority boundaries.
+Electoral Divisions, LSOA’s, MSOA’s are all nested within the local authority boundaries.

-Middle Layer Super Output Areas (MSOA): MSOAs are the middle layer of the statistical geographies based on the 2011 census.
-MSOAs have an approximate average population of 7,000 people and contain between 2,000 and 6,000 households.
-In Wales there are 410 2011 Census MSOAs and they are nested within the local authority and Upper Super Output Area boundaries
+Middle Layer Super Output Areas (MSOA): MSOAs are the middle layer of the statistical geographies based on the 2021 Census.
+They comprise between 2,000 and 6,000 households and have a usually resident population between 5,000 and 15,000 persons.
+In Wales there are 408 2021 Census MSOAs and they are nested within the local authority boundaries.

-Lower Layer Super Output Areas (LSOA): LSOA’s are the lower layer in the statistical geographies based on the 2011 census.
-LSOAs have an approximate average population of 1,500 people and contain between 400 and 1,200 households.
-In Wales, there are 1,909 2011 Census LSOAs and they are nested within the local authority and MSOA boundaries.
+Lower Layer Super Output Areas (LSOA): LSOA’s are the lower layer in the statistical geographies based on the 2021 Census.
+LSOAs comprise between 400 and 1,200 households and have a usually resident population between 1,000 and 3,000 persons.
+In Wales, there are 1,917 2021 Census LSOAs and they are nested within the local authority and MSOA boundaries.

-For more information on the Geographies of Wales, visit Office for National Statistics (ONS) Geography Portal.
-Also, Public Health Wales Observatory have an Interactive Atlas of the Geographies of Wales with a good metadata section, The Geographies of Wales.
+For more information on the Geographies of Wales, visit Office for National Statistics (ONS) Geography Portal or ONS Census 2021 Geographies.

 Other Geographies:-